Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Linear solutions

 Vertical-zonal cross sections of the MJO-like mode also show strong dependence of the vertical structure on the stratospheric wind.
-Figure \ref{fig7} shows a vertical cross section at the equator and at $y = 2$ (around 20$^\circ$ latitude), for the MJO-like mode under both stratospheric easterlies and westerlies.
-On the equator, as shown in Figure \ref{fig7}, top row, the tropospheric vertical structure projects heavily onto the first baroclinic mode, since a pure first barolinic mode structure has $w$ maximizing at $\approx 10$ km.
+Figure \ref{fig5} shows a vertical cross section at the equator and at $y = 2$ (around 20$^\circ$ latitude), for the MJO-like mode under both stratospheric easterlies and westerlies.
+On the equator, as shown in Figure \ref{fig5}, top row, the tropospheric vertical structure projects heavily onto the first baroclinic mode, since a pure first barolinic mode structure has $w$ maximizing at $\approx 10$ km.
 Furthermore, an eastward tilt with height exists on the equator, due to the presence of the upward propagating Kelvin wave.
-However, under mean westerly winds, the upward propagation of the equatorial Kelvin-wave is strongly damped, as evidenced in Figure \ref{fig7}, top-right, in comparison to that under the easterly case (c.f.
-Figure \ref{fig7}, top-left).
+However, under mean westerly winds, the upward propagation of the equatorial Kelvin-wave is strongly damped, as evidenced in Figure \ref{fig5}, top-right, in comparison to that under the easterly case (c.f.
+Figure \ref{fig5}, top-left).
 The explanation for the varying phase tilts can be understood through the linear dynamics.
 In a linear model, the phase speed of the MJO-like mode in the troposphere must be equal to the Doppler-shifted phase speed of the stratospheric wave:

 Suppose that $c_{\text{mjo}}$ is more or less fixed by tropospheric dynamics.
 Then, under mean easterly flow, $c_{\text{wave}}$ must increase to match $c_{\text{mjo}}$.
 A larger phase speed is associated with a larger vertical wavelength.
+Observational data indeed suggests that there is an upward propagating Kelvin wave associated with the MJO in the stratosphere, and that the QBO modulates the strength and propagation characteristics of this Kelvin wave \citep{nishimoto2017influence}.